unsword01/FFMPEG-Caption-Extraction/README.md

 # FFMPEG-Caption-Extraction
-Collection of windows batch files using FFMPEG to extract ANC Caption Data to various formats
+Collection of windows batch files using FFMPEG to extract CEA-608 Caption Data from ANC to various formats

 Usage:
 ```